brokenstuff/Repetier-Server/README.md

 ## Status

-It is at the very beginning.
-It is not fully functional now and only compiles on a mac.
+It is at the beginning.
-Makefiles for Linux and Windows will follow.
-It is only added to github for revision control, not to be used in public.
+Compiles under MacOSX, Linux and Windows.
+Daemon mode works in Linux and MacOSX Inserting/Printing jobs/models works.
+Sending commands works.
+Webinterface needs more functions, more tests are needed.

 ## Licence